AlwynBarry/cs-integration/README.txt

 The shortcode will be: `[cs-event-list church_name="mychurch" num_results="10"]`.
 The comments above about parameters also apply to this shortcode.
 By default only a maximum of 5 days events are returned, but this can be overridden by adding the `date_end` parameter.
+* For the *Calendar shortcode* place the shortcode into a page or post or into a shortcode block.
+The shortcode will look like: `[cs-calendar church_name="mychurch"]` (where `mychurch` is the name of your church used to get into your churchsuite).
+The only parameter that might be used with this apart from `church_name` is `date_from` which will can be any date in the month to be displayed in the format `2025-01-15`.
 * For the *Smallgroups shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be: `[cs-smallgroups church_name="mychurch"]` (where `mychurch` is the name of your church.
 The more limited set of parameters provided by ChurchSuite for small groups can all be used.